Pierre Schoendoerffer: Family

 Pierre Schoendoerffer was born in Chamalières of a French Alsatian Protestant family.
 As Alsace was a territory contested and annexed in the 17th, 19th and 20th centuries by both France and Germany leading to the Franco-Prussian War (1870) next World War I (1914–18), his forefathers were French, and lost all their belongings.

 His maternal grandfather, who was an 1870 veteran, volunteered in the French Army in 1914 at the age of 66 and the rank of captain.
 He was killed during the Second Battle of the Aisne at Chemin des Dames.
 His father was the director of the Annecy hospital and died shortly after the end of the battle of France (1940), where he was injured.

-He met his wife Patricia in Morocco (then a Spanish-French joint protectorate), she was a journalist for France-Soir.
+He met his wife Patricia Chauvel in Morocco (then a Spanish-French joint protectorate), she was a journalist for France-Soir.
 They had three children, actor and screenwriter Frédéric Schoendoerffer, director and producer Ludovic Schoendoerffer and actress Amélie Schoendoerffer.

 Pierre Schoendoerffer died, aged 83, on 14 March 2012 in France.